parhamdehghani/WebApp_DisasterResponse/README.md

 based on Random Forest classification algorithm and searching over chosen hyperparameters of the model and then deployment on the fron-end using Flask.
-Fron-end is a web application in which the message in the event of a disaster is elicited, and then classification will be done based on the trained model at the backend of the webapp.
+Fron-end is a web application in which the message in the event of a disaster is elicited, and then classification will be done based on the trained model at the backend of the web app.

-In this incarnaton, this project can be beneficial to be expanded for the commercial use in the event of a disaster as it can help inform the regarding sectors as fast as possible and then add to the performance to the ongoing endeavors for resolving issues.
+In this incarnation, this project can be beneficial to be expanded for the commercial use in the event of a disaster as it can help inform the regarding sectors as fast as possible and then add to the performance to the ongoing endeavors for resolving issues.
 By classifying the upcoming messages over the social media, the relevant officials can be better and faster informed about the problems and the level by which people are being impacted.